 Let’s start with hip arthritis.
 As discussed in Chapter 1, in orthopedics, we consider arthritis to be a disease of the articular surfaces of the joint.
 Figure 3-1 shows a hip joint that has been dislocated to show the head of the femur and acetabular socket better.
 In a normal hip, both the surface of the femoral head and the surface of the socket are coated with a 2- to 4-mm thick layer of slick, numb articular cartilage.
 Most patients are familiar with this material because they have seen it on the ends of chicken bones (see the sidebar in Chapter 1, for more details).
 In arthritis, this material wears thin or, in some instances, is gone completely, exposing the underlying bone.
 Bone is not slick and slippery; it is rough and abrasive.
 It isn’t numb like articular cartilage either.
 It has a rich nerve supply and, as a result, is very sensitive and a poor bearing surface for a weight-bearing joint.
 Figure 3-2 shows an arthritic femoral head with a large area of worn cartilage and exposed bone.

 The ball and socket of a normal hip joint.

 A photograph of a femoral head that shows changes typical of arthritis.
 There is a large area where the articular cartilage has been worn off to expose the rough, abrasive, sensitive bone beneath it.

 The most common cause of hip arthritis is osteoarthritis.
 In osteoarthritis, the articular cartilage simply wears away with time and use.
 For this reason, most patients with osteoarthritis of the hip are older.
 A history of “high mileage” is probably the single most important factor in a patient’s history that predicts osteoarthritis.
 High mileage can mean many decades of normal use or a few decades of heavy use.
-Patients with hip arthritis usually complain of groin pain and will often remark that ...
+Patients with hip arthritis usually complain of groin pain and will often ...